 - Air: The nearest airport is Jolly Grant Airport in Dehradun.
 It is 280 km away from Vishnuprayag.

 - Train: The nearest railway station is Rishikesh.
 It is 261 km away from Vishnuprayag.

 - Bus: One can avail taxis or buses from Rishikesh railway station to Joshimath.
 At Joshimath, there is the availability of local transport to reach Vishnuprayag.

 Here are some of the places where one can stay near Vishnuprayag while undertaking the Char Dham Yatra are:

-- Karnaprayag: It is present at the confluence of river Alaknanda with river Pindar, in the Chamoli district of Uttarakhand.
-Devotees believe that it is the place where Karna of Mahabharata worshipped the Sun God.
-It is the third confluence following Vishnuprayag and Nandaprayag.
+- KarnaPrayag: It is present at the confluence of river Alaknanda and river Pindar.
+It is located in the Chamoli district of Uttarakhand.
+Also, it is the third confluence after Vishnuprayag and Nandaprayag.

 The Panch Prayag are a part of the Char Dham Yatra within Uttarakhand.